-In addition to seeing it regularly at my local lodge, I occasionally see the pattern on the ball cap, shirt, or shoes of a passerby as well as in the tiled floors of some other buildings.
+In addition to seeing it regularly at my local lodge, I occasionally see the pattern on the ball cap, shirt, or shoes of a passerby, as well as on the tiled floors of some other buildings.

 Each time, I am reminded of the following things: